Careers

 The knowledge, skills and abilities for this position are typically acquired through a combination of education and experience equivalent to:

-• Two years of job-related experience preferred
+• Two years of directly related work experience preferred.

 Alternative combinations of education and experience will be considered on a case-by-case basis.